-Bill Renna was a journeyman outfielder who played in 370 games over six seasons for three American League teams.
+Bill Renna was a journeyman outfielder who played in 370 games over six seasons for four American League teams.
 He batted over .300 for the Yankees, served as a backup for Boston’s Ted Williams, and in 1954 led the league in turning double plays as a right-fielder.
 His career, Rich Marazzi once wrote, was “a blend of mediocrity and magnificence.”1

 Renna’s parents both lived in Oakland and worked in a cannery at the time of the 1930 census.
 His mother, Christine van den Akker, was of Dutch ancestry, born in Holland, and had immigrated to the United States in 1909.
 She married William G. Renna, who was a Pennsylvania native with two Italian immigrant parents.
 Bill was their first-born — William Beneditto Renna, born on October 14, 1924, in Hanford, California.